GSO Stadium: History

 In 1925 the association organized the first Pan-Hellenic Athletics Games, and in 1929 the first island-wide school competition.
-In 1931 the Metropolitan Nicodemus Mylonas initiated the national uprising, known as 'Oktovriana'.
+In 1931 the Metropolitan of Kition Nicodemus Mylonas initiated the national uprising, known as Oktovriana.
 In 1954, after a donation by the N. Lanitis family, a new entrance was erected, while additional wooden benches for 2000 spectators were added.

 The stadium served as home ground to AEL, and Aris.
 In 1975 these teams relocated to the then newly built Tsirion Stadium.
 Since 2008 the area serves as a sports park.